thoughtworks-jumpstart/jumpstart/01_programming_fundamentals/machine_setup/mac.md

 brew install node
 ```

-If node is already installed, upgrade to the latest version of node using
+If node is already installed with homebrew, you can upgrade to the latest version of node using

 ```shell
 brew upgrade node